thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 *Columns count*

-While editing the Dashboard, specifically the size and space of your widgets, you can notice a whitish grid on a grey background.
+While editing the Dashboard, specifically the size and space of your widgets, you can notice a whitish grid on a gray background.
 These are columns that determine how many widgets can fit horizontally on a Dashboard.
 By default, the number of columns is 24.
 You can increase or decrease their number.
 The minimum number of columns is 10.
 The maximum number is 1000 columns.